 Fretted Instrument FAQ

-Yes we can, but we need to see the instrument in person.
-Our guitar repair department is now open seven days a week: Monday through Saturday from 10 AM until 6 PM, Sunday from noon to 5:00 PM.
-All estimates are free and most can be done while you wait.
-What sounds like a complex problem on the phone might be fixed easily or that small dent might lead to other problems.
+Yes, just bring your instrument in, and we will be able to give you a free assessment.
+Our guitar repair department is now open six days a week: Monday through Saturday from 10 AM until 6 PM.
+All estimates/assessments are free and most can be done while you wait.

 The height of the strings over the finger board is usually the problem.
 We fix it by cutting the nut, adjusting the truss rod, or changing the height of the bridge.